Matt Kiersted

-Matthew Kiersted (born April 14, 1998) is an American professional ice hockey defenseman currently playing for the Charlotte Checkers in the American Hockey League (AHL) as a prospect to the Florida Panthers of the National Hockey League (NHL).
+Matthew Kiersted (born April 14, 1998) is an American professional ice hockey defenseman currently playing for the Iowa Wild in the American Hockey League (AHL) as a prospect to the Minnesota Wild of the National Hockey League (NHL).

 Early life

 Kiersted was born on April 14, 1998, in Elk River, Minnesota, to parents Bob Kiersted and Candace Hartwig.
 He grew up as the middle child between brothers Mitch and Drew.
 His father was friends with former ice hockey player Mark Parrish, who convinced them to let their children play the sport.
 Kiersted graduated from Elk River High School in 2016.